MrClock8163/Instrumentman/docs/commands/data/download.rst

 (maybe even a complete ASCII representation of their internal database), others might use more common interchange formats.

-Some formats have an end-of-file (EOF) marker (e.g. the last line of the Trimble M5 format is simply ``END``), this can be specified as an option, to automatically finish the transfer when this marker sequence is received.
+Some formats have an end-of-file (EOF) marker, some instruments send an EOF marker regardless of the format (e.g. when the transfer is finished a Trimble M3 sends an EOF that is simply ``END``), this can be specified as an option to automatically finish the transfer when this marker sequence is received.
 Other formats (like the Leica GSI) do not have such a marker.
 In these cases the transfer will be closed if no data was received in the timeout window